Skip to Main Content

 Sources

 Joe Hill's letters compiled into one source.
-Excellent primary source for Joe Hill concerning his trial and correspondence to other IWW members, including the editor of "Solidarity".
+An excellent primary source for Joe Hill concerning his trial and correspondence with other IWW members, including the editor of "Solidarity."

 Written by Philip Sheldon Foner about Joe Hill's trial.
-Same author who complied the "Letters of Joe Hill".
+Same author who compiled the "Letters of Joe Hill."

-Some of the IWW songs written by Joe Hill compiled on this CD with the help of other musicians.
-You will find songs, poems, and speeches by or about labor organizer Joe Hill.
+This CD compiles some of the IWW songs written by Joe Hill with the help of other musicians.
+You will find songs, poems, and speeches by or about the labor organizer Joe Hill.

-Critique of a novel written on Joe Hill that claimed to be historical when it was actually more fictional.
-Interesting to see how Joe Hill has inspired fictional works that tried to historicize some legends about him.
+A critique of a novel written on Joe Hill that claimed to be historical when it was actually more fictional.
+It's interesting to see how Joe Hill has inspired fictional works that tried to historicize some legends about him.

-Excellent article on Joe Hill as significant and sometimes folkloric figure in labor music.
-The article also has the song "Joe Hill", musical notation included.
+An excellent article on Joe Hill as a significant and sometimes folkloric figure in labor music.
+The article also includes the song "Joe Hill," with musical notation included.